ibexa/documentation-developer/docs/guide/content_management.md

 Instead of using a fixed set of image attributes, the images are stored as separate Content items outside the article.

 There are different types of Relations available in the system.
-Content can be related on item or on Field level.
+Content can have Relations on item or on Field level.

 *Relations at Field level* are created using one of two special Field Types: Content relation (single) and Content relations (multiple).
 These Fields allow you to select one or more other Content items in the Field value, which will be linked to these Fields.